-For projects that are developing a cell-based therapy, a combination product including a cell therapy component, or an eligible biologic regulated by CBER, the expected outcome at the conclusion of a TRAN award is the conduct of a well prepared pre-IND meeting or equivalent meeting with the FDA resulting in correspondence from the FDA confirming agreement with the IND-enabling preclinical plan.
+For projects that are developing a cell-based therapy, a combination product including a cell therapy component, or an eligible biologic regulated by CBER, the expected outcome is the conduct of a well prepared pre-IND meeting or equivalent meeting with the FDA resulting in correspondence from the FDA confirming agreement with the IND-enabling preclinical plan.
 Project proposals must include activities that will result in a complete Pre-IND submission package.
 Applicants should reference the FDA Guidance on Pre-IND Meetings.

-For projects that are developing an eligible small molecule or biologic candidate regulated by CDER, the expected outcome at the conclusion of a TRAN award is completion of activities that will enable initiation of pivotal IND-enabling preclinical studies for an IND filing with FDA.
+For projects that are developing an eligible small molecule or biologic candidate regulated by CDER, the expected outcome is completion of activities that will enable initiation of pivotal IND-enabling preclinical studies for an IND filing with FDA.